arlo397/GuardianAI/README.md

         'graph_feature': 'gender',
       }
       ```

-14. **Retrieve Graph Image from Submitted Job**
+14. **Retrieve Result from Submitted Job**

-    - **Description**: This endpoint returns a png file download of the graphs requested from the user based on the independent variable submitted in the job request.
+    - **Description**: This endpoint returns a JSON array of inferences or png file download of the graphs requested from the user based on the job type and independent variable submitted in the job request.

       ```shell
       curl http://127.0.0.1:5173/results/af7c1fe6-d669-414e-b066-e9733f0de7a8
       ```

-    - *expected output*
+    - _expected output_

       <img src="img/trans_month.png" alt="Alt text"  />